odennav/wordpress-mariadb-helm/README.md

 Persistent storage is required to store very important data and avoiding total loss of data.
-Kubernetes deals with pods that have short life span, they could be stopped at any time and restarted on a different node. when this happens, container's filesystem is lost with the pod. this is not reliable hence the need for filesystem that is available and accessible irrespective of pod actions.
+Kubernetes deals with pods that have short life span, they could be stopped at any time and restarted on a different node. causing the container's filesystem to be lost with the pod.
+This is not reliable, hence the need for filesystem that is available and accessible irrespective of pod actions.

 PV is configured to use different types of storage technology such as:
 - CephFS